team4kira/team4kira/README.md

 👀 I’m interested in System Administration, Cybersecurity and Web Development 🌱 I’m currently learning Cybersecurity
-💞️ I’m looking to collaborate on Server Setup Projects 📫 How to reach me: email
+💞️ I’m looking to collaborate on Server Setup Projects 📫 How to reach me: LinkedIn or by email
 😄 Pronouns: he/him
 ⚡ Fun fact: I enjoy cliff diving